Infinite-dimensional flats in the space of positive metrics on an ample line bundle: Introduction.

 \bsni\textbf{Ideas for the proof.} Let us fix a continuous positive metric $\phi$ on $L$ and a \textit{bounded graded filtration} $\cF$ of the section ring of $L$.
 While the language of filtrations is likely more familiar to the reader, we prefer to consider instead \textit{bounded graded non-Archimedean norms} $\norm_\bullet\NA$, which are in one-to-one correspondence with filtrations: indeed, on each piece $H^0(X,kL)$ of the section ring, a filtration $\cF^\lambda_k$ induces a non-Archimedean vector space norm by setting

 and this construction can be reversed.
 Due to the fact that we also work with norms in quantisation, it will make proofs and parallels more clear.

-We then consider the class of bounded, decreasing convex functions $\mff$ on the support of the Duistermaat--Heckman measure of $\norm_\bullet\NA$ (i.e.\ that of its associated filtration).
-This class is naturally infinite-dimensional.
+We then consider the class of decreasing convex functions $\mff$ on $\bbr$.
 The convexity property is an analogue of \textit{submultiplicativity}, and the decreasing property is important to preserve the order of the jumping numbers of the filtration, which become values of the logarithm of the non-Archimedean norm at an orthogonal basis.
-Those two properties then allow us to construct another bounded graded non-Archimedean norm on the section ring of $L$.
-The crucial aspect of this article is that the construction associating a new norm to such a function $\mff$ can in fact be made in a \textit{flat} manner, in a certain sense of metric geometry of graded norms.
+Associated to it, we construct another bounded graded non-Archimedean norm on the section ring of $L$.
+The crucial aspect of this article is that the construction associating a new norm to such a function $\mff$ can in fact be made in a \textit{flat} manner, in a certain sense of metric geometry of graded norms, with respect to the $L^p$ norm of $\mff$ restricted to the support of the Duistermaat--Heckman measure of $\cF$.
+(We note that we technically work with just bounded, decreasing convex functions with bounded right-derivative on this support, which is equivalent, but less convenient for this exposition.)
 The flatness on the non-Archimedean side, which can be seen as the \textit{boundary at infinity} of the space of positive metrics on $L$, in turn reflects on the space of positive metrics itself, \textit{via} Phong--Sturm's construction.
 We are greatly helped by recent results of Finski \cite{fin1,fin2} that give algebraic conditions allowing us to understand the metric geometry of positive metrics \textit{via} the metric geometry of norms on the section ring of $L$, which appear e.g.\ in quantisation of geodesic rays.
+We then extend to general bounded decreasing convex functions on the support of the Duistermaat--Heckman measure by a completeness approximation argument.

 \bsni\textbf{Structure of the paper.} The first section gathers results from the literature concerning spaces of norms and quantisation of positive metrics.
 It is essentially expository.

 The second section recalls notions on non-Archimedean norms and Duistermaat--Heckman measures.
 We explain how to modify a filtration (equivalently a non-Archimedean norm) using the data of a convex decreasing function on the support of the Duistermaat--Heckman measure, then prove our construction yields a new bounded graded norm (Theorem \ref{thm_submult}).